 The divergence in pulp demand between China and the rest of the world continues to grow, and is now the key feature of the demand side of the pulp market.
 We believe that the volatility in China's demand has become the key driver of short-term cycles in the world pulp market and price evolution.

 Over the past five years, average list prices of BHKP in Europe have been volatile.
-The chart below shows the quarterly price evolution for BHKP in U.S. dollars per metric tonne for pulp delivered in Northern Europe between 2010 and 2015:
+The chart below shows the quarterly price evolution for BHKP per metric tonne for pulp delivered in Northern Europe between 2012 and 2016: